This page doesn't support Mandarin language

 • Innovation Excellence: Strengthening a culture that promotes fresh thinking and ingenuity that drives product and process innovations and improvements, enables new manufacturing capability, and encourages the adoption of new technologies and methodologies.

-• High-Performance Teams: Building a High Performance Team of talented people with the right skills in the right positions, upskilling the Group's workforce through training programmes, and aligning incentive systems with measurements of progress and performance.
+• High Performance Teams: Building a High Performance Team of talented people with the right skills in the right positions, upskilling the Group's workforce through training programmes, and aligning incentive systems with measurements of progress and performance.

 • Workplace Efficiency and Safety: Implementing "8S" practices by all personnel resulting in organised, productive, clean, safe and environmentally responsible operations.